TheAlmightyMight/Ip-Tracker/Ip tracker/README.md

 ## Welcome! 👋

-This is my IP-TRACKER that uses two different APIs to get information where a current user is located.
+<h1>This is my IP-TRACKER that uses two different APIs to get information about a current user's location.</h1>

-You can search IP addresses and domains with it.
-It also stores the inforamtion about your location in local storage and has a cool-looking map made with
+<p>You can search <bold> IP addresses and domains </bold> with it.
+It also stores the inforamtion about the initial location in local storage and has a cool-looking map made with

-Leaflet.JS to show your loaction.
+  <strong> Leaflet.JS </strong> in order to display it.</p>